easegress-io/easegress/doc/reference/routers.md

 `/user/wang/123` will match `/user/wang/{num}`, which is determined by the matching order of RadixTree, you can split the path into individual characters, each character follows the matching order of `Full match` -> `Regexp match` -> `Parameter match` -> `Prefix match`, so the final match result is `/user/wang/{num}`.

-RadixTree, compared with Ordered, is lost its definition order.
+RadixTree, compared with Ordered, has lost its definition order.

 See one more.